 Some provinces have a faster pathway for nurses licensed in approved jurisdictions.
 Click on the province's name below to learn more.
 These websites will also let you know if you can begin the process from outside Canada.
 If you are a nurse from an approved jurisdiction, review the links below to see how to apply directly to the regulatory authority for licensure.
 Otherwise, see the National Nursing Assessment Service (NNAS) website for details on their credential assessment process.
-If you want to work in Manitoba, Saskatchewan, Prince Edward Island, New Brunswick, Newfoundland and Labrador, British Columbia, Nova Scotia, you are eligible for the NNAS Expedited Service.
+If you want to work anywhere in Canada, except the Northwest Territories, Nunavut or Yukon, you are eligible for the NNAS Expedited Service.

 Province Approved Jurisdictions (countries whose nursing licenses are considered equivalent) Credential Assessment

 British Columbia Australia, New Zealand, United Kingdom, United States Inspire Global Assessment

 Alberta United States, United Kingdom, Philippines, India, Jamaica, Nigeria, Australia, New Zealand, Ireland College Connect

 Saskatchewan None NNAS

 Manitoba None NNAS

-Ontario None NNAS
+Ontario Ontario will now accept your RN education as equivalent if you have a baccalaureate nursing degree from another country.
+You must complete some other requirements to become licensed.
+NNAS, WES or ICAS

 New Brunswick US NNAS

-Nova Scotia Philippines, India, Nigeria, Australia, United States, United Kingdom, New Zealand NSCN
+Nova Scotia None NNAS

 PEI None NNAS

 Newfoundland & Labrador United States, United Kingdom, Ireland, India, Philippines, Australia, New Zealand CRNNL

-NWT & Nunavut None N/A
+NWT & Nunavut None Inspire Global Assessment

-Yukon None N/A